os-cau/cau-repl/docs/repl.md

 ## Hints
 - Tab-completion and line history is available.
-- When you mismatch parentheses or similar syntactic structures, the REPL may enter a state where it's waiting for you to properly syntactivally finish your statement.
+- When you mismatch parentheses or similar syntactic structures, the REPL may enter a state where it's waiting for you to properly syntactically finish your statement.
 To get out of this state, simply enter a single line consisting of just `:c`.
 - The return value of your last command is always available in the special `_` variable.
 This is useful to continue using it in the next line, or if you want to save it in a more persistent properly named variable.